-Whether your child is graduating high school or college, moving into middle school, or simply looking to slide into summer vacation (or an impending summer birthday) with a crazy sugar rush, candy gifts are always well received!
+Whether your child is graduating high school or college, moving into middle school, or simply looking to slide into summer vacation (or an impending summer birthday) with a crazy sugar rush, candy presents are always well received!

 Candy is pure goodness, but those sugary confections also double as a medium through which to express artistic creativity.
 Candy lets you play with your food in all the best ways!
-In the world of unique candy gifts, the possibilities for surprising your child with fun, delicious candy gifts are endless.
+In the world of unique candy gifts, the possibilities for surprising your child with fun, delicious candy presents are endless.
 That’s why we’ve done the work for you!
 We put together some of the best ideas for gifts for your sweet-toothed child!

 Candy-Themed Movie Nights

 If you plan to give kids movie passes or just want a thematic way to celebrate a family summer movie night, create a candy movie pack!
 Buy popcorn bags or plastic popcorn containers and fill them with movie candy.
 Opt for traditional cinematic masterpieces like M&Ms, Whoppers, Junior Mints, and Milk Duds to stay on-theme, and incorporate any treats featured in your movie of choice (Turkish delight for the Narnia movies, anyone?)

 Heading to Hogwarts for a Harry Potter movie night?
 Buy a plastic cauldron (try party stores for this) and fill it with Harry Potter-themed candy.
 You can find Bertie Botts Every Flavor Beans, Chocolate Frogs (yes, they come with Wizard’s cards), Jelly Slugs and Honeyduke’s Emporium Exploding Bon Bons.

 There’s really no better way to create unique candy gifts for kids than by tying them to the wonder of movies and magical worlds!